-Join us, as we honor two extraordinary individuals - Sally Osberg and Graham Macmillan - whose work embodies singular compassion, broad vision, and systemic change through social enterprise.
+Join us, as we honor extraordinary individuals - Charly and Lisa Kleissner of KL Felicitas Foundation and Matt Flannery of Kiva- whose work embodies singular compassion, broad vision, and systemic change through social enterprise.

 The evening will feature a cocktail hour showcase of innovations for humanity by social entrepreneurs, student fellows, and Jesuit institutions across the world, a grand dinner, and a room full of people who want more impact and more meaningful lives.

 What Is The Social Enterprise Movement?